The Best Lead Magnet Ideas for Interior Designers

 04. Your lead magnet should be on-brand.

 From the graphic design to its messaging and photography, your lead magnet is an extension of your design studio.
 Make sure that it feels cohesive with what they see on your website and in person to build trust and connection.
 Please, please, don’t send a Word Doc.
-(We recommend designing it in Canva.)
+We recommend designing it in Canva or using our templates to get the design done for you.

 05. Your lead magnet needs a call to action.